 The main goals for this weekend include – get the brush piled up, clean out the hole that had been used as a trash dump and clear out various small brush.

-Piling Up Brush
+Piling Up Debris

 A couple of weeks ago a buddy of mine, my son and I thinned out a bunch of small trees.
 Instead of pulling the trees to the burning pile like we did the day before, the trees were pulled into an opening so they could be pushed by a tractor.